mroswell/dochive/dochive/README.txt

-More documentatin will be coming soon.
+More documentation will be coming soon.

-DocHive has 2 prerequisites, ImageMagic and Tesseract.
+DocHive has 2 prerequisites, ImageMagick and Tesseract.

 Install both of these, for command line use, and update